layershift/enscale-docs/pages/02.getting-started/06.deployments/docs.10.md

 - [deploy from your git repository](/getting-started/deployments/git)
 - [deploy from SVN](/getting-started/deployments/svn)

 Once your application is deployed, you will see it in your Deployment manager, from where you can control any of the deployment settings or do a git pull for example.
-You can find details about the options here.
+You can find details about the options in the [Deployment Manager article](/getting-started/deployments/deployment-manager).

 Depending on the application language, there are different deployment options available, so while the articles in this section give you a wide overview of the deployment process, I suggest you take a look at the language-specific articles as well here: